Arun152k/Caption-Generation-using-IBM-Watson/README.md

 ### Note:

 We have attempted this project with very limited amount of JavaScript knowledge.
 We have utilized codes available in the internet and made necessary changes to them, to suit our purpose.
-Regardless, our knowledge on JavaScript has imporved.
+Regardless, we have learnt something new.